1ndevelopment/FOXXD_A67L_CallFix/README.md

-# FOXXD A67L GSI Incoming Call Fix
+# GSI on Unisoc Incoming Call Fix

 Magisk module that restores incoming calls on some Unisoc mobiles, running a GSI (GSI).
 Most mobile operators require VoLTE, and it is good.
 The stock firmware's Unisoc IMS stack is deployed to trigger IMS PDN establishment via `urild`'s `vendor.unisoc.hardware.radio.ims.IImsRadio/slot1`.